aisheev/PriceTracker-ComparisonTool/README.md

 <h3><ul><b>Project State</b></ul></h3>

 This project is completed.
-It is deployed to [Vercel Platform](https://vercel.com/) and uses a 7-Day free trial of OxyLabs E-Commerce Scraper API that ends on December 27th, 2023 If you wish to demo this project after this date you must make a request.
+It is deployed to [Vercel Platform](https://vercel.com/) and uses a 7-Day free trial of OxyLabs E-Commerce Scraper API.
+If you wish to demo this project after this date you must make a request.
 This is reserved for serious inquiries of employment or contracted services.
 The hosting on Vercel uses the free hobby tier which has a 10 second timeout on all server functions.
 The scrapping can take longer than this limit and can result in the triggering of this time out from Vercel.
 <br>
 <h3><ul><b>How to use</b></ul></h3>